fabien-todescato/zcube/README.md

-zcube - Counting trees for fun and profit
+zcube - Counting Trees for Fun and Profit
 =========================================

 _zcube_ is about counting trees, and aggregating the counts of the _subtrees_ of these trees.
 The intent is to provide an analytical tool to compute aggregate sums over multiple hierarchical dimensions.